gardener/gardener/docs/proposals/20-ha-control-planes.md

 Setting up shoot control plane with failure tolerance `zone` will therefore have a higher running cost due to ingress/egress cost as compared to a HA shoot with failure tolerance of `node` or to a non-HA control plane.

-#### Ingress/Egress traffic analysis
+#### Ingress/Egress Traffic Analysis

-Majority of the cross zonal traffic is generated via the following communication lines:
+A majority of the cross zonal traffic is generated via the following communication lines:
 * Between Kube Apiserver and etcd members (ingress/egress)
 * Amongst etcd members (ingress/egress)

 Since both of these components are spread across zones, their contribution to the cross-zonal network cost is the largest.
-In this section the focus is only on these components and the cross-zonal traffic that gets generated.
+In this section, the focus is only on these components and the cross-zonal traffic that gets generated.

-Details of the network traffic is described in [Ingress/Egress traffic analysis](#Ingress/Egress-Traffic-Analysis-Details) section.
+Details of the network traffic is described in the [Ingress/Egress traffic analysis](#Ingress/Egress-Traffic-Analysis-Details) section.

 **Observation Summary**

 _Terminology_

 * `Idle state`: In an `idle` state of a shoot control plane, there is no user driven activity which results in a call to the API server.
-All the controllers have started and initial listing of watched resources has been completed (in other words informer caches are now in sync).
+All the controllers have started and initial listing of watched resources has been completed (in other words, informer caches are now in sync).

 _Findings_

-* etcd inherently uses `raft` consensus protocol to provide consistency and linearizability guarantees.
+* etcd inherently uses a `raft` consensus protocol to provide consistency and linearizability guarantees.
 All `PUT` or `DELETE` requests are always and only serviced by the `leader etcd pod`.
 Kube Apiserver can either connect to a `leader` or a `follower` etcd.
-  * If Kube Apiserver connects to the leader then for every `PUT`, the leader will additionally distribute the request payload to all the followers and only if the majority of followers responded with a successful update to their local `boltDB` database, will the leader commit the message and subsequently respond back to the client.
-For `Delete`, a similar flow is executed but instead of passing around the entire k8s resource, only keys that need to be deleted are passed, making this operation significantly lighter from the network bandwidth consumption perspective.
+  * If Kube Apiserver connects to the leader, then for every `PUT`, the leader will additionally distribute the request payload to all the followers and only if the majority of followers responded with a successful update to their local `boltDB` database, will the leader commit the message and subsequently respond back to the client.
+For `Delete`, a similar flow is executed but instead of passing around the entire K8s resource, only keys that need to be deleted are passed, making this operation significantly lighter from the network bandwidth consumption perspective.
-  * If the Kube Apiserver connects to a follower then for every `PUT`, the follower will first forward the `PUT` request along with the request payload to the leader, who in turn will attempt to get consensus from majority of the followers by again sending the entire request payload to all the followers.
-Rest of the flow is the same as above.
+  * If the Kube Apiserver connects to a follower, then for every `PUT`, the follower will first forward the `PUT` request along with the request payload to the leader, who in turn will attempt to get consensus from a majority of the followers by again sending the entire request payload to all the followers.
+The rest of the flow is the same as above.
 There is an additional network traffic from follower to leader and is equal to the weight of the request payload.
-For `Delete` a similar flow is executed where the follower will forward the keys that need to be deleted to the leader as an additional step.
-Rest of the flow is the same as the `PUT` request flow.
+For `Delete`, a similar flow is executed where the follower will forward the keys that need to be deleted to the leader as an additional step.
+The rest of the flow is the same as the `PUT` request flow.
 Since the keys are quite small in size, the network bandwidth consumed is very small.
-* `GET` calls made to the Kube Apiserver with `labels + selector` get translated to `range` requests to etcd. etcd's database does not understand labels and selectors and is therefore not optimized for k8s query patterns.
-This call can either be serviced by the `leader` or `follower` etcd member. `follower` etcd will not forward the call to the leader.
+* `GET` calls made to the Kube Apiserver with `labels + selector` get translated to `range` requests to etcd.
+The etcd's database does not understand labels and selectors and is therefore not optimized for K8s query patterns.
+This call can either be serviced by the `leader` or a `follower` etcd member.
+The `follower` etcd will not forward the call to the leader.
-* From within controllers, periodic informer resync which generates reconcile events does not make calls to the Kube Apiserver (under the condition that no change is made to the resources for which a watch is created).
+* From within the controllers, the periodic informer resync which generates reconcile events does not make calls to the Kube Apiserver (under the condition that no change is made to the resources for which a watch is created).
 * If a `follower` etcd is not in sync (w.r.t revisions) with the `leader` etcd, then it will reject the call.
 The client (in this case Kube Apiserver) retries.
 Needs to be checked, if it retries by connecting to another etcd member.
 This will result in additional cross zonal traffic.
 This is currently not a concern as members are generally kept in sync and will only go out of sync in case of a crash of a member or addition of a new member (as a learner) or during rolling updates.
 However, the time it takes to complete the sync is generally quick.
-* etcd cluster members which are spread across availability zones generated a total cross zonal traffic of ~84 Kib/s in an ideal multi-zonal shoot control plane.
-Across several runs we have seen this number go up to ~100Kib/s.
+* The etcd cluster members, which are spread across availability zones, generated a total cross zonal traffic of ~84 Kib/s in an ideal multi-zonal shoot control plane.
+Across several runs, we have seen this number go up to ~100Kib/s.
 * etcd follower to another etcd follower remains consistent at ~2Kib/s in all the cases that have been tested (see Appendix).
-* Kube Apiserver making a PUT call to a etcd follower is more expensive than directly making the call to the etcd leader.
-A PUT call also carries the entire payload of the k8s resource that is being created. `Topology aware hints` should be evaluated to potentially reduce the network cost to some extent.
+* Kube Apiserver making a PUT call to an etcd follower is more expensive than directly making the call to the etcd leader.
+A PUT call also carries the entire payload of the K8s resource that is being created. `Topology aware hints` should be evaluated to potentially reduce the network cost to some extent.
 * In case of a large difference (w.r.t revision) between a follower and a leader, significant network traffic is observed between the leader and the follower.
 This is usually an edge case, but occurrence of these cases should be monitored.

 #### Optimizing Cost: Topology Aware Hint

 In a multi-zonal shoot control plane setup there will be multiple replicas of Kube Apiserver and etcd spread across different availability zones.
-Network cost and latency is much lower when the communication is within a zone and increases once zonal boundary is crossed.
-Network traffic amongst etcd members cannot be optimized as these are strictly spread across different zones.
+Network cost and latency is much lower when the communication is within a zone and increases once the zonal boundary is crossed.
+Network traffic amongst etcd members cannot be optimized, as these are strictly spread across different zones.
 However, what could be optimized is the network traffic between Kube Apiserver and etcd member (leader or follower) deployed within a single zone.
 Kubernetes provides [topology aware hints](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints/) to influence how clients should consume endpoints.
 Additional metadata is added to `EndpointSlice` to influence routing of traffic to the endpoints closer to the caller. `Kube-Proxy` utilizes the hints (added as metadata) to favor routing to topologically closer endpoints.

-Disclaimer: [Topology Aware Hints](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints/) won't improve network traffic if the seed has worker nodes in more than three zones and the Kube Apiserver is scaled beyond three replicas at the same time.
+> **Disclaimer:** [Topology Aware Hints](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints/) won't improve network traffic if the seed has worker nodes in more than three zones and the Kube Apiserver is scaled beyond three replicas at the same time.
 In this case, Kube Apiserver replicas run in zones which don't have an etcd and thus cross zone traffic is inevitable.

 _During evaluation of this feature some caveats were discovered:_

-For each cluster, gardener provides a capability to create one or more `Worker Pool/Group`.
+For each cluster, Гardener provides a capability to create one or more `Worker Pool/Group`.
 Each worker pool can span across one or more availability zones.
-For a combination of each worker pool and zone there will be a corresponding `MachineDeployment` which will also map 1:1 to a `Node Group` which is understood by cluster-autoscaler.
+For a combination of each worker pool and zone there will be a corresponding `MachineDeployment` which will also map 1:1 to a `Node Group`, which is understood by cluster-autoscaler.

 Consider the following cluster setup:
 <img src="assets/multi-zone-node-groups.png">